amyspencerproject/news-homepage/README.md

 ### What I learned

-- Chose to use quite a git of CSS Grid for this challenge.
+- Chose to use quite a bit of CSS Grid for this challenge.
 I need the practice with Grid and the design is 2D with defined columns and rows.
 - Since this is only my second time building a modal nav option I decided to get thru it and then go back and refactor the solution.
 My goal was to learn how to make the modal navigation more accessible and more efficiently coded.
 - The modal has a hamburger icon button to open and an X icon button to close.
 My first pass thru the challenge I put the X close button inside the modal div.
 This format require a lot of grid styling that was awkward.
 I wanted to just be able to swap out the icon files for the open hamburger and the close X inside of the same button div.
   - This was fairly easy.
 Both images were place inside the button div.
 The hamburger icon was give a class of "nav-open" and the X icons was given two classes, "hide" and "nav-close".
 Then JS was used to toggle between adding or removing the hide from each of the div classes.